-January is the perfect time to start exploring destination options, looking for deals and planning your rewards strategy
+Looking forward to a summer vacation?
+January is the perfect time to start exploring destination options, looking for great deals — and planning your credit card rewards strategy to fund your trip.

 With the holidays over, it’s time to think about – what else? – summer vacation.
 It’s not too early to plan now for a trip in June, July or even August.